Easy FunctionGemma finetuning with Tunix on Google TPUs

 print("Model Exported Successfully.")

-That’s the complete workflow for fine‑tuning FunctionGemma with Tunix.
-As shown, Tunix is straightforward to use and efficiently leverages Google TPUs.
-While this example covers supervised fine‑tuning—the simplest approach—Tunix also supports more advanced techniques such as reinforcement learning and other agentic training capabilities that are currently under development.
+That’s the complete workflow for finetuning FunctionGemma with Tunix.
+As shown, Tunix is straightforward to use and can efficiently leverage Google TPUs.
+While this example covers supervised finetuning—the simplest approach—Tunix also supports more advanced techniques such as reinforcement learning, and we are actively adding further agentic training capabilities.

 Conclusion